sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 To find out which bus is on 'Select Bus Service': http://web.mta.info/nyct/service/bus/mhtnsch.htm

 # Homework 2 - Part 4
 For this part, I built in based on the existing code I wrote in Part 3.

-I referred to professor's code [here]( https://github.com/fedhere/PUI2018_fb55/blob/master/Lab3_fb55/aSimplePythonThatWritesToCSV.py)
+Regarding creating CSV file and write lines, I referred to professor's code [here]( https://github.com/fedhere/PUI2018_fb55/blob/master/Lab3_fb55/aSimplePythonThatWritesToCSV.py)

-I used the writelines function at the end to display the information in the CSV file.
+At the end, I used the writelines function at the end to display the information in the CSV file.

 # Collaboration Statement: